 A popular way of taking this is to use it as a salad dressing or in a shake.
 This one gets great reviews by people who have bought it over at Amazon.
-It gets these because it is a high quality product but remains at a sensible price when compared to other brands.
+It gets these because it is a high-quality product but remains at a sensible price when compared to other brands.

-Hopefully you can now see the number of choices that you have should you decide to give flaxseed a try as a supplement to your normal diet.
+Hopefully, you can now see the number of choices that you have should you decide to give flaxseed a try as a supplement to your normal diet.

 We have covered off the benefits of taking flaxseed oil, so if it is something you want to try, then all you have to decide is which format will suit you best.
-I started with who seeds but these days I just find it quicker and easier to take gels.
+I started with those seeds but these days I just find it quicker and easier to take gels.